wuc656/go-selfupdate/README.md

 		CurrentVersion: version, // the current version of your app used to determine if an update is necessary
 		// these endpoints can be the same if everything is hosted in the same place
 		ApiURL:         "http://updates.yourdomain.com/", // endpoint to get update manifest
-		Dir:            "update/",                        // directory relative to your app to store temporary state files related to go-selfupdate
 		CmdName:        "myapp",                          // your app's name (must correspond to app name hosting the updates)
 		// app name allows you to serve updates for multiple apps on the same server/endpoint }